Analyzing Sangoma Technologies (SANG) and The Competition

 |2.45

-50.7% of shares of all “Holding & other investment offices” companies are held by institutional investors.
-23.4% of shares of all “Holding & other investment offices” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+53.9% of shares of all “Holding & other investment offices” companies are held by institutional investors.
+19.2% of shares of all “Holding & other investment offices” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Summary

-Sangoma Technologies rivals beat Sangoma Technologies on 7 of the 9 factors compared.
+Sangoma Technologies competitors beat Sangoma Technologies on 7 of the 9 factors compared.

 Sangoma Technologies Corporation develops, manufactures, distributes, and supports voice and data connectivity components for software-based communication applications worldwide.
 The company offers Switchvox, a business phone system; PBXact, a phone system; Internet protocol (IP) phones; service provider and voice over Internet protocol gateways; Switchvox Cloud, a unified communications solution; SIPstation SIP Trunking, a hosted session initiation protocol trunking service; PBXact Cloud, a cloud based private branch exchange service; Asterisk and FreePBX, an open source IP PBX software; and FAXStation, a fax-over-IP solution.
 It also provides session border controllers; telephony and media transcoding cards; and open source communications software.
 The company serves small and medium sized businesses, enterprises, original equipment manufacturers, carriers, and service providers.
 Sangoma Technologies Corporation was founded in 1984 and is headquartered in Markham, Canada.